On this page

 This was a two-stage commissioned art project:

 - Request for Pre-Qualifications (RFPQ) where artists (individuals or teams) submit their resume and references, digital images of past works, and a letter that outlines their preliminary vision for the project.
-Three finalists will be chosen by the selection committee.
+Three finalists were chosen by the selection committee.

-- Each of the three finalists will receive a $1,500 honorarium to develop their final concepts followed by an interview and presentation opportunity.
+- Each of the three finalists received a $1,500 honorarium to develop their final concepts followed by an interview and presentation opportunity.

-All applications submitted under the RFPQ process will be reviewed by a specially-convened, independent selection committee that includes five representatives:
+All applications submitted under the RFPQ process were reviewed by a specially-convened, independent selection committee that included five representatives:

 - Duncan Bates, Senior Designer (Diamond Schmitt Architects)